EgyptianBeastHD/CUDA-SpMM/README.md

 where $u$ is the float32 unit roundoff.
 This is the standard componentwise bound for inner-product–based matrix multiplication and gives a tight, sparsity-aware tolerance — much more meaningful than a flat absolute or relative threshold.

-## License

-No license file is currently included; add one (e.g. MIT or Apache 2.0) before publishing if you want to permit reuse.